braz-vinicius/waes/README.md

 # How-to build:
-* Open a console and go to the solution folder
+* Open a console and go to the solution folder.
-* Enter "dotnet build"
+* Enter "dotnet build".

 # How-to test:
-* Open a console and go to the solution folder
+* Open a console and go to the solution folder.
-* Enter "dotnet test"
+* Enter "dotnet test" .

 # How-to run (Console):
-* Open a console and go to the solution folder
+* Open a console and go to the solution folder.
-* Enter "dotnet run"
+* Enter "dotnet run".
-* To view all API's resources, open the browser and go to: https://localhost:5001/swagger  or http://localhost:5000/swagger
+* To view all API's resources, open the browser and go to: https://localhost:5001/swagger  or http://localhost:5000/swagger.

 # How-to run (Docker):
 * You should have Docker installed in your system.
-* Open a console and go to the solution folder
+* Open a console and go to the solution folder.
-* Enter "docker build -t waes-api ."
+* Enter "docker build -t waes-api ." into the console.
-* Enter "docker run -d -p 60888:80 -p 44360:443 --name myapp waes-api"
+* Enter "docker run -d -p 60888:80 -p 44360:443 --name myapp waes-api" into the console.
-* To view all API's resources, open the browser and go to: https://localhost:44360/swagger  or http://localhost:60888/swagger
+* To view all API's resources, open the browser and go to: https://localhost:44360/swagger  or http://localhost:60888/swagger.

 # Improvements to be made: